-John Sheppard walked into the mess hall a happy man; for the first time in a long time, everything was normal, or at least as normal as things got if you lived on a floating city in another galaxy.
-The city was crisis-free, his teammates were all healthy, and there was the prospect they would finally get back through the 'gate soon.
-He looked around the busy mess hall and found his team sat in a corner of the room having breakfast together; that was back to normal as well after a few days of Rodney missing their regular team meal after the incident in the jumper a few weeks ago.
+John Sheppard walked into the mess hall a happy man.
+For the first time in a long time, everything was normal, or at least as normal as things got if you lived in a floating city in another galaxy.
+Atlantis was crisis-free, his teammates were all healthy, and there was the prospect they would finally get back through the 'gate soon.
+He looked around the busy mess hall and found his team sat in a corner of the room having breakfast together.
+That was back to normal as well after a few days of Rodney missing their regular team meal after the incident in the jumper a few weeks ago.

-"I'll keep that in mind, Lieutenant," Rodney groused at Ford over some comment just as Sheppard sat beside him.
-"The next time you want heat in your quarters remember me fondly."
-He nodded to Sheppard as he sat down, then went back to his eggs.
+"I'll keep that in mind, Lieutenant," Rodney grumbled at Ford over some comment just as John sat beside him.
+"The next time you want heat in your quarters, remember me fondly."
+Rodney nodded to Sheppard as he sat down, then went back to his eggs.

 "Ah, come on, Doc, it was a joke," Ford said with a grin.

-"So what's everyone up to today," Sheppard asked hoping to divert Rodney from a tirade.
+"So what's everyone up to today," John asked, hoping to divert Rodney from a tirade.

-"I plan to visit with Isla and the new baby, Major," Teyla said with a contented smile as she finished her oatmeal.
+"I plan to visit with Isla and her new baby," Teyla said with a smile as she finished her oatmeal.
 "The birth is seen as a sign by my people, the first new life since we came to Atlantis."

 Rodney ignored him and scraped up the last of his eggs with a bit of toast.
 "Meetings," he said after he swallowed.
-"Grodin has the Ancient systems and our computers in the control room finally talking to each other reliably and he's getting all sorts of information on possible planets the Ancients visited.
+"Grodin has the Ancient systems and our computers in the control room finally talking to each other reliably, and he's getting all sorts of information on possible planets the Ancients visited.
 The science teams are tripping over themselves trying to get through the 'gate.
 I need to go dissuade them."
-He finished the last of his bacon and Sheppard could swear he thought he saw a hint of a smile.
+He finished the last of his bacon and Sheppard could swear he thought he saw a hint of a smile on McKay's face.

 "Do not forget about our lesson, Doctor McKay," Teyla reminded him.

-Rodney shifted on his chair.
-"Oh no, wouldn't want to forget about my twice-weekly torture session," he mumbled.
+Rodney picked up his coffee cup.
+"Oh, no, wouldn't want to forget about my twice-weekly torture session," he replied and took a drink.

-"You are much improved, Doctor, even after just a few weeks.
-You have good instincts for defense."
+"You are much improved, Doctor, even after only a few weeks.
+You have good instincts for defence."

-Nope, definitely not a morning person, Sheppard thought even as he wondered about the rest of that sentence.
+Nope, definitely not a morning person, John thought even as he wondered about the rest of that sentence.

 Teyla frowned while Ford glanced at Sheppard.

-"Sorry," Rodney muttered with a glance at Teyla.
+"I need to go," Rodney muttered and glanced at Teyla.
 "I'll make the lesson."
 He stood and started to walk away.

-"Hey," Sheppard said and waited for Rodney to turn around.
+"Hey," John said and waited for Rodney to turn around.
 "Everything all right?"